-West Papua is the last frontier of the Indo-Pacific and deep in the heart of this flourishing equatorial wilderness is a biodiversity hotspot – Cenderawasih Bay, the Bay of the Birds of Paradise.
-See the biggest fish in the world interacting with traditional fishermen.
-Whale sharks gather each morning to be hand-fed sardines, begging like giant puppy-dogs before inhaling bucketful’s of ravenously anticipated sustenance.
-Then snorkel with these gentle leviathans for hours enjoying countless breath-taking encounters.
-While these encounters are a cruise highlight, this voyage around the northern coast of West Papua offers a great deal more including exotic Islands, stunning coral reef and fascinating cultural interaction.
-We look forward to your company aboard the TRUE NORTH as we continue our exploration of this stunning region.
+West Papua is the last frontier of the Indo-Pacific and deep in the heart of this flourishing equatorial wilderness is a biodiversity hotspot – Cenderawasih Bay.
+See the biggest fish in the world interacting with local fishermen and then snorkel with these gentle leviathans for hours enjoying countless breath-taking encounters.

 Return charter flights ex Darwin ARE INCLUDED in the cruise tariff.